Subham-Maity/scalable_server_architecture/README.md

-# !
-NestJS 🔥
+# NestJS 🔥

-**The best way to develop high-quality and reliable scalable APIs—with proper documentation and testing using NestJS and modern technologies like Prisma, TypeORM, Passport, JWT, Pactum, and more.**
+**Develop high-quality, reliable, and scalable APIs with NestJS.** This guide uses modern technologies like Prisma, TypeORM, Passport, JWT, Pactum, and more.
+It provides proper documentation and testing methods for each version of the application.

-> _Note:_ Everything implemented in a versioned manner, so that you can easily understand the changes and the new features added in each version and then use them in the example application.
+> _Note:_ Each version of the application is implemented separately, allowing you to understand the changes and new features added in each version.

 ```markdown
 📂 example